Skip to main content

 When switching to fiber internet, many users wonder if they’re able to use their own router instead of the one provided by their internet service provider (ISP).
 In this guide, we’ll explain router compatibility, setup steps and whether upgrading your router is necessary to maximize fiber speeds.

-Do You Need Special Equipment for Fiber Internet?
+Do I Need a Special Router for Fiber Optic Internet?

 Fiber internet transmits data using light signals through fiber-optic cables, which differs from traditional DSL or cable internet.
 Instead of a modem, fiber connections require an Optical Network Terminal (ONT), a device that converts fiber signals into an Ethernet connection.